Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

 ⏳[WIP] It is relevant to propose and select actions based on feedback from actions already implemented by other associations.
-For this, ABC and its partners are currently working to facilitate the sharing and pooling of action ideas among associations using the method.
+For this, the ABC and its partners are currently working to facilitate the sharing and pooling of action ideas among associations using the method.
 This initiative aims to provide feedback adapted and representative of the associative sector.

 Quantification of actions: criterion Q1